Outsourced-Logic/Skipper/README.md

 Users are solely responsible for their use of Skipper and any consequences that may arise from the use of the extension.
 By using Skipper, users agree to indemnify and hold harmless the developers, contributors, and any affiliated parties from any claims, damages, or other liabilities arising from the use or misuse of the extension.

-Please ensure that you use Skipper responsibly and in accordance with the terms and conditions of the websites or platforms you visit.
+Please ensure that you use Skipper responsibly and in accordance with the terms and conditions of the websites or platforms you visit.</h6>